-If you’re about to turn 65, you’ve probably been inundated with marketing materials from Medicare insurance agents.
+If you’re about to turn 65, or if it’s time for the Annual Enrollment Period, you’ve probably been inundated with marketing materials from insurance agents.
 You may wonder why all these people want to talk to you, or why you need them in the first place.
 Simply put, Medicare is confusing.
-There are thousands of options to choose from depending on your location, and enlisting the help of a licensed Medicare agent can help ensure that you have the best plan to fit your needs.
+There are thousands of options to choose from depending on your location, and enlisting the help of a licensed agent can help ensure that you have the best plan to fit your needs.

-Medicare insurance agents cannot legally show up at your door or contact you unexpectedly.
+Licensed insurance agents who sell Medicare cannot legally show up at your door or contact you unexpectedly.
 Medicare guidelines state that you, the client, has to know everything that’s going to happen ahead of time.
-Medicare agents must schedule appointments with you in advance and clarify exactly what they will talk about with you in the meeting.
+Agents must schedule appointments with you in advance and clarify exactly what they will talk about with you in the meeting.

 Not only will you see more plan options, you get a qualified professional who is an expert in Medicare.
 Your agent will only talk to you about plans that will work for you, so you’ll only get the coverage you need at a price you can afford.
 The broker will show up at your house already having vast knowledge about the plans that you can enroll in, saving you lots of time.

 Should I use a Broker to get Health Insurance?

 Agents legally need to be qualified to sell insurance before they can take action, which means they will have gone through months of training to know all there is to know about Medicare.
 Their job is to talk about several different options for you based on what kind of coverage you need, then help you select the best one.

 All senior citizens must enroll in Medicare within their Initial Enrollment Period (IEP), which is the seven-month period surrounding their 65th birthday.
 If you miss that window, you may be charged a 10 percent penalty fee when you eventually do enroll.
 If you don’t enroll at all, you could spend hundreds of thousands of dollars more than you should on healthcare.